JumpmanYouKnow/PythonNotes/k8s Notes.md

 # Manifests
-manifests ususally defined by .yaml or .json file, to manage resourc
+manifests ususally defined by .yaml or .json file, to manage resources.

 	- Deployment: deploy pods based on spec